 If you are an experienced Project Manager and out of the box SharePoint Tasks Web Part is not enough for you to manage projects, you are in luck.
 In SharePoint Online/Office 365, you can easily sync MS Project with SharePoint Tasks Web Part.
-This would allow you, as a Project Manager, to enjoy all the sophisticated features of MS Project like resource management, reporting and task management, while providing a clean and simple interface to tasks for your team members via SharePoint Task list.
+This would allow you, as a Project Manager, to enjoy all the sophisticated features of MS Project like resource management, reporting, and task management, while providing a clean and straightforward interface to tasks for your team members via SharePoint Task list.
 Let me explain.

 How to Sync MS Project with SharePoint

 Method 1: Open Task List from SharePoint using MS Project

 If you already have some tasks in SharePoint Task List and want to create your MS Project Schedule using those tasks, you can open that task list in SharePoint using MS project.
 To do that:

 - Navigate to the Tasks Web part, click on List Tab, then, Open with Project button (you need of course to have Project Professional installed on your computer for that to work)

 - Your SharePoint Task List will open in MS Project, where you can make further changes

 - If you hit a Save from within MS Project, the changes will be synchronized to the SharePoint Task List